CS2103JAN2017-T09-B3/main/src/test/data/ManualTesting/TestScript.md

+**Command:**
-Command: (Pre-condition: src\test\data\ManualTesting\SampleData.xml exists) open src\test\data\ManualTesting\SampleData.xml
+(Pre-condition: src\test\data\ManualTesting\SampleData.xml exists)

-Expected Result:
+    open src\test\data\ManualTesting\SampleData.xml

+**Expected Result:**

-¡°Loaded src\test\data\ManualTesting\SampleData.xml¡± will be displayed on the ResultDisplayBar.
+* Loaded src\test\data\ManualTesting\SampleData.xml will be displayed on the ResultDisplayBar.
-Load tasks from SampleData.xml to myPotato.
+* Load tasks from SampleData.xml to myPotato.

-Command:
+**Command:**

     help

-Expected Result:
-MyPotato user guide will be shown

-Command:
+**Expected Result:**

+* A new window displaying User Guide will be displayed.

+**Command:**

     add Buy dinner
-add Software engineering project submit end/11:59 10 apr add Visit grandpa start/15 apr add Meeting c/rehearse OP2 start/1pm end/4pm 22 Mar #CS2101
+    add Software engineering project submit end/11:59 10 apr add Visit grandpa start/15 apr

-Expected result:
+    add Meeting c/rehearse OP2 start/1pm end/4pm 22 Mar #CS2101

+**Expected result:**

-Floating task buy dinner will be added at the back of the list Deadline task software engineering will be added after buy dinner Planning task visit grandpa will be added after software engineering Event meeting will be added after visit grandpa
+* Floating task buy dinner will be added at the back of the list.

-Command:
+* Deadline task software engineering will be added after buy dinner.
+* Planning task visit grandpa will be added after software engineering.
+* Event meeting will be added after visit grandpa.

+**Command:**

     mark 52

-Expected result:
+**Expected result:**

-Task number 52 in the current list will change color from black to green and the task will be added into the completed list
+* Task number 52 in the current list will change from black to green to indicate task as completed and the task will be added into the completed list.

-Command:
+**Command:**

     list all
     list today
     list completed

-Expected result:
+**Expected result:**

-The list containing all the completed tasks and uncompleted tasks is shown The list containing today¡¯s date tasks will be shown The list containing completed tasks will be shown
+* The list containing all the completed tasks and uncompleted tasks are shown.

-Command:
+* The list containing today's date tasks will be shown.
+* The list containing completed tasks will be shown.

+**Command:**

     select 52

-Expected result:
+**Expected result:**

-Select the second task in the current list
+* Select the task number 52 in the current list.

-Command:
+**Command:**

     edit 52 c/new content
     edit 53 start/3 apr 4pm
     edit 54 end/4 apr 6:30pm #mrt

-Expected result:
+**Expected result:**

-edits the content of task number 52 to "new content" edits the start date time of task number 53 to 4pm of 3 April edits the end date time of task number 54 to 6:30pm of 4 April and add a tag
+* edits the content of task number 52 to "new content".
+* edits the start date time of task number 53 to 4pm of 3 April.
+* edits the end date time of task number 54 to 6:30pm of 4 April and add a tag, mrt.

-Command:
-Undo

-Expected result:
+**Command:**

+    undo

+**Expected result:**

-The previous edit should be undone and the result display should shows a   "Previous command has been undo" message.
+* The previous edit should be undone and the result display should shows a "Previous command has been undo" message.

-Command:
+**Command:**

     unmark 52

-Expected result:
+**Expected result:**

-Task number 52 in the current list(all list) will change color from green to black and the task will be removed from completed task.
+* Task number 52 in the current list(all list) will change color from green to black to indicate task as uncompleted and the task will be removed from completed task.

-Command:
+**Command:**

     find meeting

-Expected result:
+**Expected result:**

-Task Meeting will be shown in the list
+* Task Meeting will be shown in the left panel list.

-Command:
+**Command:**

     find content/new

-Expected result:
+**Expected result:**

-Task buy dinner will be shown
+* Task buy dinner will be shown in the left panel list.

-Command:
+**Command:**

     delete 52

-Expected result:
+**Expected result:**

-Task 52 under the current list will be deleted
+* Task 52 under the current list will be deleted

+**Command:**
-Command: (Pre-condition: task number 55 is created) delete 55 deadline
+(Pre-condition: task number 55 is created with a date)

-Expected result:
+    delete 55 deadline

+**Expected result:**

-Task 55 deadline will be deleted
+* Task 55 deadline will be deleted

-Command: Undo

-Expected result:
+**Command:**

+    undo

+**Expected result:**

-The deadline for task 55 which be restored and the result display should  shows a   "Previous command has been undo" message
+* The deadline for task 55 will be restored and the result display should shows a "Previous command has been undo" message

-Command:
+**Command:**

     add Set alarm
- Undo

-Expected result:
+    undo

+**Expected result:**

-The floating task Set alarm which was added to the end of the list should now  be deleted after the undo command and the result display should shows a "Previous command has been undo" message
+* The floating task Set alarm which was added to the end of the list should now be deleted after the undo command and the result           display should shows a "Previous command has been undo" message

-Command: Clear

-Expected result:
+**Command:**

+    clear

+**Expected result:**

-The task list should now be emptied
+* The task list should now be emptied.

-Command: Undo

-Expected result:
+**Command:**

+    undo

+**Expected result:**

-The previous task list should now be restored and the result display should     shows a   "Previous command has been undo" message
+* The previous task list should now be restored and the result display should shows a "Previous command has been undo" message

-Command:
+**Command:**

     save data/SampleData
     save data/SampleData.xml

-Expected Result:
+**Expected Result:**

-A file will be created in the specified path.
+* A file will be created in the specified path.
-¡°Tasks saved to src\test\data\ManualTesting\SampleData.xml¡± will be displayed on the ResultDisplayBar.
+* Tasks saved to src\test\data\ManualTesting\SampleData.xmlÂ¡Â± will be displayed on the ResultDisplayBar.
-StatusBarFooter displays the path it is saved to.
+* StatusBarFooter displays the path it is saved to.